Skip to main content

 Required Learning Experiences

-• Orientation: (up to 4 weeks) includes Histocompatibility and Immunology lab experience
+• Orientation: (2-4 weeks) includes Histocompatibility and Immunology lab experience

 • Inpatient Solid Organ Transplant: (4-6 week experiences)